broxtronix/spark-gce/README.md

 gcloud auth login
 ```

-I also recommend configuring a default project, region, and zone for all
+I also recommend configuring a default project, region, and zone that applies for all
-`gcloud` commands, which saves you from having to include these additional
-command line flages when calling `spark-gce`.
+`gcloud` commands.
+This saves you from having to type additional command line flags when calling `spark-gce`.

 ```
 gcloud config set project <project-id>